Ron DeSantis 2024 presidential campaign: Legality

-Polling
+Polling and endorsements

 DeSantis in West Des Moines, Iowa, January 9, 2024.

 Although DeSantis initially faced competitive support to Trump according to aggregate FiveThirtyEight polls, the margin between Trump and DeSantis increased over the course of 2023.
 According to the Quinnipiac University Polling Institute between May 18 to 22, DeSantis attracted 25% of Republican voters compared to Trump's 56% hold.
 FiveThirtyEight's Geoffrey Skelley noted Trump's rise in the time between November 2022, when he declared his candidacy, and May 2023.
 In that time, Trump was able to attack DeSantis for following many of the beliefs established by the Freedom Caucus, which he co-founded.
 Trump convinced many Florida congressional Republicans to back him and garnered endorsements, and his indictment bolstered his ratings.
 In April 2023, DeSantis signed a six-week abortion ban, which led Republican megadonors to worry that he had shifted too far to the right.

 Trump's presence in the 2024 Republican Party presidential primaries and his core followers, as well as an increasing field, presented challenges for the DeSantis campaign.
 Ryan Tyson, a senior advisor to DeSantis, said that the campaign seeks to accrue voters who will neither vote exclusively for Trump nor identify with the Never Trump movement.
 According to Tyson, additional entrants split up the Never Trump electorate.
 Other candidates, such as Nikki Haley and Vivek Ramaswamy, have focused on attacking DeSantis rather than Trump; Ramaswamy dined with Trump and his son-in-law Jared Kushner—a close friend of Ramaswamy—at Trump's property in Bedminster, New Jersey, in 2021.
 Following Trump's second indictment, DeSantis fell nine percent in the RealClearPolitics national average.
 Former Trump advisor and Never Back Down spokesperson Steve Cortes called Trump the "runaway frontrunner" and admitted to being "way behind."
 Despite the field thinning out with Burgum, Pence, and Scott dropping out, DeSantis struggled to consolidate those supporters.
 Additionally, as the field thinned, Haley rose to challenge DeSantis, both nationally and in the early states.